 The Cherokee Nation returned a signed concurrence letter to the FHWA on April 26, 2018.
 The Cherokee Nation concurred with the work plan provided for Site 38RD59 (Saluda Canal) (Appendix B).
 They requested that an archaeological professional be present during any ground disturbing activities related to Site 38LX212.
 The Cherokee Nation also requested that Sites 38RD140, 38RD1175, and 38RD1176 are protected from indirect effects, including borrow sites and equipment staging.
-Therefore, an archaeological professional will be present during any ground disturbing activities 38RD140, 38RD1175, and 38RD140, 38RD140, 38RD1175, and 38RD140, 38RD140, 38RD1175, and 38RD140, 38RD140, 38RD1175, and 38RD1176 will be protected from indirect effects, including borrow sites and equipment staging.
+Therefore, an archaeological professional would be present during any ground disturbing activities related to Site 38LX212.
+Additionally, Sites 38RD140, 38RD1175, and 38RD1176 would be protected from indirect effects, including borrow sites and equipment staging.